Colleges by Location

 Student Services

-This school has a health clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of The University of Akron.

 All in all, campus life at The University of Akron is rich and vibrant and provides all you need for a comfortable stay.